5-5.1 The Importance of Personalization in an ELA classroom

 Teachers Talk: Three-part Conferences

 Reflection Questions: What part of this video stood out to you?
 How can you incorporate that idea into your classroom?

-Goals are not goals if they are just aspirations.
+As Todd Jepperson showed, goals are not goals if they are just aspirations.
 Writing goals down and tracking them are important processes for achieving them.
-Here are a few ideas about goal setting conferences and how they might be used in an English language arts classroom.
+Here are a few ideas about goal setting conferences such as Mr. Jepperson's and how they might be used in an English language arts classroom.

 - Teach and discuss the purpose for setting goals.

 - Help students develop a growth mindset; create a culture of growth.

 - Introduce a goal setting process such as SMART (specific, measurable, attainable, relevant, and time-bound)

 - Some teachers meet with a few students a day or a week, taking several weeks to meet with every student.

 - Others plan a station or lab rotation, where students are working independently, then pull students out individually for a short consultation.